12 Couple Journal Ideas for Relationship Fun

 The best way to do this is to write a page recounting the story yourself, then hand the journal to your partner for them to recount their version of the story.
 Don’t look at each other’s stories until the end, and then compare the two!

-When I first did this with my partner, I was surprised to find that he was intimidated by me the first time we met!
 I was so nervous and caught up in my own head that I wouldn’t have dreamed he thought I was “out of his league” (as he put it!), but that just goes to show you never know what they were thinking!

 When you’re asked, “what do you have in common?” your mind may jump to shared interests such as cooking, running, video games, and other hobbies.
 Shared interests are one thing, and they are awesome!
-But there’s something even more important to consider between you and your significant other.

 And that’s your shared character traits.
 Are you both ambitious?
 Enjoy getting out of the house?
 Adventurous?
 Open-minded?
 Homebodies?
 Character traits are arguably more important than interests when it comes to how well you connect on a deeper level and your outlooks on life.

 Together, sit down with your partner and brainstorm two different columns in your journal: your shared interests and your shared character traits.
-Or, you could even make a venn diagram outlining both your own interests and traits and see where the overlap is!

-My boyfriend and I grew up in VASTLY different ways!
 I was raised in big cities all my life, grew up an only child, and had a lot of struggles in my childhood.
 He, on the other hand, stayed in the same small town all his life, had 2 siblings, and had a pretty easygoing childhood.

-Reflecting not only on your background differences, but also how they shaped you into the people you are today is super valuable!
 You can learn a lot about each other this way and realize the ways in which your upbringing had a positive or negative impact on you.

 Couple Journal Ideas for Planning Things Together